-Enter your access code.
-If an error is made in entering the code, re-enter the code correctly.
+Tenter your access code.
+If an error is made in entering the code, enter the code again.
 When a valid access code is entered, the keypad will stop beeping.
-If there were no alarms while the panel was armed, and there are no troubles, the display will read...
+If no alarms occurred while the panel was armed, and there are no troubles, the display will read...